mondeja/cpolf/README.md

-I have written it with the main purpose of learning, but it may be useful in some situation or it can serve as a reference to get you started in the Python C API.
+I have written it with the main purpose of learning, but it may be useful in some situation or it can serve as a reference to get you started in the Python C API and building multiplatform wheels using [cibuildwheel][cibuildwheel-link] using TravisCI.
 If it has been useful to you, do not hesitate to leave a star.

 ## Install